c3se/alvis-intro/tutorial/1_getting_started/README.md

  Project                Used[h]         Allocated[h]      Queue
     User
 ---------------------------------------------------------------
-SNIC2021-X-YY             12.18                 3500      alvis
+NAISS2024-X-YY             12.18                 3500      alvis
     USER                   6.25
 ```
-in this case the project is `SNICYYYY-RR-XXXX`.
+in this case the project is `NAISSYYYY-RR-XXXX`.
 If you're part of the
-Introduction to Alvis workshop project then the project is `SNIC2022-22-1064`.
+Introduction to Alvis workshop project then the project is `NAISS2024-22-219`.

 #### Deciding GPU type
 When deciding what GPUs to allocate the main consideration is what demands the